chtheiss/duskhaven_launcher/README.md

 - Automatic resume of interrupted downloads
 - The launcher saves the version info of the different files and the installation folder in a `config.json`.
 The `launcher.exe` and `config.json` **must be in the same folder**.

-### Known Issues

-- Download speed and time tracking is a bit wonky when pausing/resuming a download
-- The Launcher cannot detect what version the customs files are if you have downloaded them manually.
-Hence it needs to redownload the custom files even if you have them already.
-For the WoW client itself we have MD5 hashes so that you do not need to redownload the original client itself.

 ### Build locally

 Install the requirements by running: